porrasar/alisa_porras_RealEstate_capstone2/README.md

 intended to be used in house by a real estate investment business owner and customers (current tenants and potential tenants).

+Currently,
-Currently, the owner keeps records of notes and customer transactions in a spreadsheet.
+- the owner keeps records of notes and customer transactions in a spreadsheet
+- payments: there are 3 ways they pay...electronic transfer from their bank to ours, direct deposit in our account through drive-thru or inside bank, and mail in payment
-The customer does not have the ability to access their transactions (i.e. payments, repairs made, lease, etc.).
+- the customer does not have the ability to access their transactions (i.e. payments, repairs made, lease, documents, etc).

 The application will be used for the:
 - owners: